-Students attending this educational trip must adhere to behavioral contracts set forth by the travel agency and St. Philomena School.
-Students will be disciplined for any behaviors that are detrimental to the reputation of St. Philomena School.
+St. Philomena School does not host middle school dances outside of school hours.
+St. Philomena School students attending other Catholic school middle school dances must abide by the codes of conduct set forth by St. Philomena School and the Catholic school hosting the dance.
+Students will be disciplined for any behaviors that are detrimental to themselves or to the reputation of St. Philomena School.